vchatela/tls-automation-examples/venafi-cloud-api/README.md

 - Key: artefacts/vcert-key.pem
 - Chain: artefacts/vcert-chain.pem
 ```

-This script will:

-* Authenticate to Venafi Cloud
-* Use the `Default` CA zone
-* Request a cert for a configured CN (edit the script to change it)
-* Save the result in the `artefacts/` folder

-> 🔧 Edit the CN in `request_cert.sh` to match your desired FQDN.

 ## Usecase 2: `VenafiPS` enrollment
 This example shows how to request a certificate using PowerShell with the official VenafiPS module.
 It's useful when you're on a Windows environment and prefer scripting in PowerShell rather than Bash.